School counsellors and confidentiality

 In situations of imminent risk the principal (or senior staff member) should call Triple Zero (000) and then report the incident to the School Safety and Response unit.
 In all other circumstances, the principal (or senior staff member) must call the School Safety and Response unit as soon as possible.

-Further information about students who disclose anti-social and extremist views, including the definition of those terms, can be found on the Work Health and Safety directorate’s Communities Working Together webpage.
+Further information about students who disclose anti-social and extremist views, including the definition of those terms, can be found on the School Communities Working Together webpage.
 What if the student discloses extremist views but the school counsellor is unsure whether the student also has anti-social views?
 The school counsellor must promptly inform the principal (or if the principal is absent the senior staff member at the school) of the student’s disclosure.
 The principal (or senior staff member) should then contact School Safety and Response unit for advice.

 Part 5A, Division 2 of the Education Act 1990 (“Part 5A”) provides that the department, a non-government schools authority, a government school or a registered non-government school may request a school to provide information about a particular student that would assist in: